nikolaindustry/Standalone-local-IoT-Dashboard-Renderer/WEBSOCKET_STATUS_INDICATORS.md

 ## Features Implemented

-### 1. Persistent Status Bar
+### 1. Header-Integrated Status Bar
-A fixed status bar at the top of the dashboard that displays:
+A status bar integrated into the dashboard header that displays:
 - **Connection Status**: Visual indicator (green for connected, red for disconnected)
 - **Server URL**: Shows the WebSocket server endpoint
 - **Connection ID**: Displays the device/connection identifier